madcodemonkey/CsvConverter/docs/Writing/Examples/Simple2.md

  # Writing CSV files: Simple Example 2

-In this simple example, we will control the order and names of the CSV headers.
+In this simple example, we will control the order of the CSV columns.

 ## Simple Example
 Given this class